kyliekru/BudgetApp/README.md

 - You can reload the state of my application by when starting the application, choose yes when asked if you'd like to load your budget.

+# Phase 4: Task 2
+Sat Apr 01 19:48:20 PDT 2023
+Expense category added.

+Sat Apr 01 19:48:31 PDT 2023
+Added recurring expense.

+Sat Apr 01 19:48:35 PDT 2023
+Income category added.

+Sat Apr 01 19:48:46 PDT 2023
+Single income added.

+This EventLog occurs after starting the program and adding first an expense category, then a recurring expense to that category, then adding an income category and adding a single income to that category.

+# Phase 4: Task 3
+If I had more time to work on the project, I think I would change how I implemented some of my classes.
+For example, I would change my ID system to be more specific to each item, but available at a higher level of the diagram.
+This would have made implementing my GUI significantly easier.
+I also would get rid of the CategoryList class, as I think it adds unnecessary complexity with the budget class being implemented.
+Finally, I would implement a single income/expense abstract class, similar to the recurring class, to decrease complexity when implementing the GUI.

+- Alter ID system
+- Remove CategoryList class
+- Implement SingleIncomeExpense class that extends IncomeExpense